mrwiora/pki-tutorial/docs/extensions.rst

 certificate may be used.
 Defined purposes are: ``emailProtection``, ``serverAuth``, ``clientAuth``, ``codeSigning``, ``timeStamping``, and ``OCSPSigning``.
-The latter three must be marked critical.
+The latter three MUST be marked critical.

 subjectAltName
 ==============